-Before contacting a Sage business partner, write down any system messages appearing on your monitor.
+Before contacting a Customer Support or your Sage business partner, write down any system messages appearing on your monitor.
 Copy the message and indicate the program and function being performed when the message occurred.
 Click the Print button to print the error information.